jcu-eresearch/plone-user-doc/source/content-creation.rst

 To see the complete overview of what metadata can be modified for a given content item:

 #.
-Browse to the content item you wish to modifiy.
+Browse to the content item you wish to modify.

 #.
 Click on the ``Edit`` tab to access the edit interface.